vkhangpham/taxonomy-generation/docs/logic-spec.md

   - Validation, Disambiguation, Deduplication are multi‑pass capable: repeat until a fixed point (no changes to findings/splits/merges).

 - Phase 4: Resume Semantics
-  - Persist artifacts and operation logs after each phase; maintain a ledger of per‑concept status and last operation.
+  - Persist artifacts and operation logs after each phase; maintain a ledger of per-concept status and last operation.
-  - A subsequent run can reload the ledger and continue from any completed phase, or re‑enter an iterative phase.
+  - A subsequent run can reload the ledger and continue from any completed phase, or re-enter an iterative phase.
   - Determinism ensures repeated runs with the same inputs/policies yield identical results.
+  - The S1 CLI persists per-batch checkpoints (processed record count + aggregated candidates) via `--resume-from`, skipping already processed records on restart.

 - Phase 5: Finalization
   - Assemble the four‑level DAG with invariant checks, produce summaries and a signed manifest capturing versions, thresholds, seeds, counters, and sampled evidence.